mozilla-releng/pulse-notify/README.md

 - Asynchronous AMQP consumer for Pulse messages
 - Easily extended via drop-in style plugins, due to dependency injection

+## Core

+Pulse-Notifier is an asynchronous event loop with an AMQP consumer listening for Taskcluster events on Mozilla Pulse.
+The consumer receives a message about the status of the task and parses the task definition for notification information.
+Based on the notification information, the consumer passes the necessary information to various channels of communication/action, called 'plugins'.

 ### Task Definition

 To recieve a notification from a task, the task definition must include an 'extra' section, with a 'notifcation' subsection.
 Within the notification section, each unique task status has it's notification configuration defined.
 Possible task statuses are: